We would be glad to compare your experience and case histories, and include them on this site. Contact us.

 This section contains Case Histories of results from RTA Water Treatment experience.

-Upon starting to treat a new account cooling tower, the initial coupon evaluation results were high, so adjustments were made in the chemical program.
-But rather than waiting for 3 months or more for lab evaluation, we visually checked the mild steel coupon weekly for several weeks, adjusting various parameters as we went, until the corrosion rates appeared to have been materially reduced.
-After successful successive observations, corrosion coupons were again sent in for analysis.
+Upon starting to treat a new account cooling tower, the initial coupon corrosion results were high, about 7 mils/yr.
+So we made adjustments in the chemical program.
+We weekly visually observed the mild steel coupons rather than waiting for 3 months to do a lab evaluation.
+We adjusted various parameters until the corrosion rates appeared to have been materially reduced.
+After successful successive observations, we again sent in the corrosion coupons for analysis.
 This procedure resulted in the development and use of the RTA 9580 corrosion product.
-Over the years these corrosion rates typically are reported at 0.5 Mills per year consistently, or less, which low rate is totally beyond normal expectations.
+The corrosion rates on RTA 9580 typically are reported at 0.5 Mills per year or less.
+This is a significantly lower corrosion rate than normal expectations.

-Before the light chemical cleaning took place, and after the condenser head was removed and tubes were brushed, the approach temperature ran about 1.5 to 1.9 The service company was surprised, thinking that 1.5 after brushing tubes was good.
+Before the light chemical cleaning took place, and after the condenser head was removed and tubes were brushed, the approach temperature had run about 1.5 to 1.9 The service company was surprised, thinking that 1.5 after brushing tubes was good.